Nutritional yeast is a deactivated yeast, meaning that yeast cells are killed during processing and inactive in the final product.

 In large doses, it can cause digestive discomfort or facial flushing due to its high fiber and niacin content, respectively.

-Nutritional yeast may also contain tyramine and MSG, which can trigger headaches in some individuals.
+Nutritional yeast may also contain tyramine, which may trigger headaches in some individuals.

 It’s best to introduce nutritional yeast slowly into your diet and stick to lower doses of supplements to minimize unwanted side effects.